topmonks/defi-puzzle/README.md

 * Brokerless advanced financial products, e.g. fixed-term futures with user-defined parameters

 ## The Idea
-Advanced products like futures can be constructed by combining long and short tokens of various nominal amounts and asset types.
+Advanced products like futures can be constructed by bundling long and short tokens of various nominal amounts and asset types.
 Simple example:
 * Assume ETH price of $100/ETH
-* 1 long ETH + 50 short DAI => leveraged long position
+* Bundle of {1 long ETH + 50 short DAI} => leveraged long position
 * Net value of such position is $50 (+100-50)
 * For price of 1 ETH, user can buy 2 such positions

-* Such position is thus a 2x leveraged long on ETH
+Resulting financial product is a 2x leveraged long on ETH.

-## The Jigsaw = Building Blocks for the DeFi Puzzle
+## Building Blocks for the DeFi Puzzle
 Long tokens:
 * Represent money market deposit
 * Accumulate positive interest over time